Fush Yu Mang: Musical style

 Fush Yu Mangs lead single "Walkin' on the Sun" has a 1960s psychedelic soul and soul-funk music style compared to songs by 1960s music groups like the Zombies and the Yardbirds.
 It was the last song to be added onto the album.
-The rest of Fush Yu Mang has been described as pop-punk, and ska punk, with influences from punk rock, ska, reggae, and speed metal.
+The rest of Fush Yu Mang has been described as pop-punk, ska punk, and surf punk, with influences from punk rock, ska, reggae, and speed metal.
 The album shares traits with bands like No Doubt and Goldfinger.